-2.1 Coastal Development Permit Findings (Sec.
-35-169.5)
+2.1 Land Use Permit Findings (Sec.
+35.472.110)

-2.1.1 The proposed development conforms: (1) To the applicable provisions of the Comprehensive Plan, including the Coastal Land Use Plan; and (2) With the applicable provisions of this Article or the project falls within the limited exceptions allowed under Section 35-161 (Nonconforming Use of Land, Buildings and Structures).
+2.1.1 The proposed development conforms: (1) To the applicable provisions of the Comprehensive Plan including the Montecito Community Plan; and (2) With the applicable provisions of this Development Code or falls within the limited exception allowed in compliance with Chapter 35.491 (Nonconforming Uses, Structures, and Lots).

-The proposed project would include mounting a single 26-inch omni whip antenna directly on the cabling attached to the existing utility pole and mounting a 32"x6"x6" equipment cabinet on the pole itself facing away from the public roadway (on the west side of the pole).
+The proposed project would include mounting a single 26-inch omni whip antenna on a bracket attached to the existing utility pole and mounting a 32"x6"x6" equipment cabinet on the pole itself facing away from the public roadway minimizing its visibilty.
+The orientation of the equipment box would minimize its visibility to the public.
 The facility would be entirely mounted on the pole and therefore would not require any ground disturbance or vegetation removal.
 Additionally, all components of the facility are located outside of designated sensitive resource areas.
-This design would reduce the visibility of the facility by the public by utilizing existing infrastructure for the antenna support, utilizing equipment that meets the "very small facility" criteria and locating the equipment on the pole opposite the roadway, out of public view.
+This design would reduce the visibility of the facility by the public by utilizing existing infrastructure for the antenna support and utilizing equipment that meets the "very small facility" criteria.
 The minimalistic design preserves the existing semirural character of the roadway and surrounding area.
 Lastly, the facility would operate well within the Federal health and safety standards established by the Federal Communications Commission.
-With these features, the proposed project would be in conformance with all applicable provisions of Article II, Comprehensive Plan and the Coastal Land Use Plan.
+With these features, the proposed project would be in conformance with all applicable provisions of the MLUDC, Comprehensive Plan, and the Montecito Community Plan.
 Therefore this finding can be made.